Italy Puccini Festival small group Tour

 Day 9: Viareggio

 Today is set aside for your experience of the Puccini Opera Festival.
 Explore the locations that inspired the man to produce his masterpieces.
-Events TBC.

 Day 10: Viareggio